-Most people recover from a common cold in a week or 10 days.
+Most people recover from a common cold in 7 to 10 days.
 Symptoms might last longer in people who smoke.
 Most often, you don't need medical care for a common cold.
 If symptoms don't get better or if they get worse, see your health care provider.

-- Runny or stuffy nose
+- Runny or stuffy nose.

-- Sore throat
+- Sore or scratchy throat.

-- Slight body aches or a mild headache
+- Slight body aches or a mild headache.

-- Low-grade fever
+- Low-grade fever.

 When to see a doctor